 Visteon is the visionary-sounding name Ford Motor bestowed on its automotive components unit when it was spun off in 2000.
 One of the largest auto parts makers in the US, the company has evolved to operate three business groups: Climate Control (climate systems, powertrain cooling systems); Electronic Products (audio systems, driver control systems, infotainment systems, powertrain and feature control modules); and Interior Products (cockpits, door modules, consoles).
 Ford represents about 25% of sales; Visteon also provides products and services to aftermarket customers.
 More than 80% of its sales are made outside the US.

-Visteon's Climate Control segment makes climate systems and powertrain cooling systems and generates 62% of total sales.
-Interior Products makes cockpits, door modules, and consoles and contributes 20%, while Electronic Products offers audio systems, driver control systems, and powertrain and feature control modules, generating 18%.
+Visteon's Climate Control segment makes climate systems and powertrain cooling systems and generates 64% of total sales.
+Interior Products makes cockpits, door modules, and consoles and contributes 17%, while Electronic Products offers audio systems, driver control systems, and powertrain and feature control modules, generating 19%.

 Sales and Marketing

 While Ford represents a quarter of Visteon's business, the Hyundai Kia Automotive Group tops that, commanding around 30% of the company's revenues.
 Visteon provides components to a lion's share of the top global automotive OEMs -- Daimler, Honda, Toyota, and Volkswagen is the short list.

 In 2012 Visteon sold its automotive lighting operations to Varroc Group, a fellow provider of automotive parts, for $72 million in cash.
 The business included front and rear lighting systems and auxiliary lamps and key parts such as projectors and electronic modules.
 The divesture allowed Visteon to focus on its most lucrative business segment: Climate Control.
 Visteon also wishes to concentrate on the more profitable products within its Electronic Products operations.

 Mergers and Acquisitions